tonsky/tonsky.github.io/_posts/2023-02-24-clojure-sublimed-3.md

 ## Parser: Conclusion

 Writing parser was very fun!
-So many little details to figure out and get right, but in the end, when everything clicks into its place, it’s so satisfying!
+So many little details to figure out and get right, but in the end, when everything snaps into place, it’s so satisfying!

 I also now understand why Lisps were so popular back in the day: they are really made for ease of implementation.
-Hacking together the whole parser from scratch in a weekend — can you imagine it for something like C++ or Python?
+Hacking together an entire parser from scratch in a weekend — can you imagine it for something like C++ or Python?

 Anyways, if you need Clojure parser in Python, take a peek at [my implementation](https://github.com/tonsky/Clojure-Sublimed/blob/master/cs_parser.py) — maybe it’ll help you out!